Cal Raleigh Player Props: Mariners vs. Yankees

 - The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees' 3.74 team ERA ranks sixth across all league pitching staffs.
+- The Yankees' 3.70 team ERA ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to rank 14th in baseball in home runs allowed (61 total, 1.1 per game).
+- Yankees pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

+- Schmidt gets the start for the Yankees, his 12th of the season.
+He is 2-5 with a 5.58 ERA and 58 strikeouts in 50 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Baltimore Orioles, when the left-hander went six innings, surrendering four earned runs while allowing five hits.
+- The right-hander last appeared on Thursday against the Baltimore Orioles, when he tossed five innings, allowing one earned run while giving up five hits.

-- The 28-year-old has amassed an ERA of 5.30, with 8.8 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .255 batting average against him.
+- The 27-year-old has amassed an ERA of 5.58, with 10.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .301 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.